Do I have to be “out” to join “Out in STEM”?

 Where else can I find safe spaces on campus?

-Social orgs for LGBTQ / women / POC / activism: Queer Aggies, Transcend, Shades of Queer, F.L.A.K.E., the LGBTQA Graduate Group, MUA Ags, the LGBT Pride Center, F.R.E.E., F4A, TAMU YDSA, CMSA.
+Social orgs for LGBTQ / women / POC / activism: Queer Aggies, Transcend, the Queer Grad Group, F.L.A.K.E., MUA Ags, the LGBT Pride Center, F.R.E.E., F4A, TAMU YDSA, CMSA.

 Professional orgs for women & POC: SWE, SHPE, SASE, NSBE, MAES, SWISE, SEC.

 Isn’t the word “queer” problematic?